Luis de la Fuente (footballer, born 1961): Style of coaching

 Due to his background coaching in youth setups, de la Fuente liked to work with younger players familiar to him and not high-maintenance.
 Mikel Merino, Dani Olmo, Mikel Oyarzabal, Fabián Ruiz and Unai Simón won the under-21 European championship title during his tenure, and later represented the full team under the same manager.
 He explained his philosophy by stating that "I come from a grassroots background.
 Our commitment, to the people we trust in the youth system, is not a pose, it is a conviction".

 Spain often dominated possession under de la Fuente, also starting to use a more traditional centre-forward and delivering more crosses to the box.

 Personal life

 De la Fuente married a woman from Andalusia, with whom he had three children.
 One son, Alberto, was also involved in the sport, and at one point worked with his father in the Royal Spanish Football Federation as an analyst.

-Having been raised Catholic, de la Fuente embraced the religion again in adulthood.
+Raised Catholic yet lapsed for some time, de la Fuente ultimately embraced the religion again in adulthood.